la-ots/pelican/docs/foundation/agency-theming.md

 ## Changing Themeable Elements

-To change background or text color, change the class name representing the color to want to change.
+To change background or text color, change the class name representing the color you want to change.
 Consider [Color Contrast](/accessibility/color-contrast/) when you change these classes.
 For example, changing `bg-primary` to `bg-secondary` will change the background color from the primary to the secondary color.
 Changing `text-secondary` to `text-primary` will change the text color.
 Compare the cards below.

 <div class="px-4 mb-5">
   <div class="row">